staxx6/nvim-config/doc/help.md

 Launch with :Telescope file_browser

-## Move screen

-zz :  Center screen to current cursor position

 ## Record

 q + Register : Start recording
 q : Leave : End recording

-### LSP Autocompletion
+### LSP

 Ctrl+n or Ctrl+p : Go through completion list
 Control + ] : jump to definition (use control + t to go back).
 Control + x : then Control + o will trigger code completion menu.

-Control + w : then d opens a floating window showing the error/warning message in the line under the cursor.
+Control + w d : opens a floating window showing the error/warning message in the line under the cursor.
-[d and ]d : can be used to move the cursor to the previous and next errors/warnings of the current file. grn : renames all references of the symbol under the cursor. gra : shows a list of code actions available in the line under the cursor. grr : lists all the references of the symbol under the cursor. gri : lists all the implementations for the symbol under the cursor.
+[d and ]d : can be used to move the cursor to the previous and next errors/warnings of the current file.

+grn : renames all references of the symbol under the cursor. gra : shows a list of code actions available in the line under the cursor. grr : lists all the references of the symbol under the cursor. gri : lists all the implementations for the symbol under the cursor.
 Control + s : in insert mode displays the function signature of the symbol under the cursor. : Currently overwritten to save

+#### Blink

+Ctrl + y : Accept current completion.

 ### dot command